Written by Jonathan Wojcik

 With its just-wrong-enough resemblance to a human being, Hypno is, in my book, the creepiest looking pokémon by far, and giving this squinty-eyed goblin hypnotic, psychic powers is exactly the only way it could have been any worse.
 It feeds almost entirely on dreams, which could explain why its design never shows a visible mouth.
 Great.
 A mouthless, bearded, jaundiced troll watches people sleep and probes into their minds to consume their unconscious thoughts.
 It's also officially mentioned that Hypno, like Drifloon, attempt to steal children.
 No wonder this one inspired a creepypasta and in turn a deliciously uncomfortable song.

 One of the oddest creatures in the series, which is saying quite a bit, Swalot is a pure poison type resembling nothing so much as a fleshy, rubbery sack, which is the whole idea, since it's a "poison bag" pokémon, whatever that's supposed to mean.
-As its name implies, Swalot's claim to fame is swallowing things, and this is where Swalot becomes either prime nightmare fuel, fetish fodder (I still don't know who drew that, but it gets funnier and funnier) or an awkward mix of both, depending on the depths of fandom we're willing to delve into.
-I, personally, can imagine no death more repulsively horrific than to be digested alive in something else's stomach, and that's exactly what happens to those who cross a hungry Swalot; the pokédex explicitly tells us that Swalot is a predator, incapacitating victims with its poisonous secretions before ingesting them whole and rapidly dissolving them in its powerful enzymes.
+As its name implies, Swalot's claim to fame is swallowing things, and this is where Swalot becomes either prime nightmare fuel, fetish fodder or an awkward mix of both, depending on the depths of fandom we're willing to delve into, and by popular demand, the link I previously had here to an ungodly haunting piece of Swalot fan art has been retired, but use your imagination.
+I, personally, can imagine no death more horrific than to be digested alive in something else's stomach, and that's exactly what happens to those who cross a hungry Swalot; the pokédex explicitly tells us that Swalot is a predator, incapacitating victims with its poisonous secretions before ingesting them whole and rapidly dissolving them in its powerful enzymes.
 This is also true of Victreebel, who can "melt prey in a day, bones and all," though I find Swalot's goofy little Ziggy-face just a smidgeon more disquieting.
 More of that lovely "uncanny valley" aspect.

 Just imagine Swalot in cahoots with a Hypno.
 One puts you to sleep, the other swallows you whole, and together they consume your mind and body at once.
 This is absolutely a thing that can happen in the pokémon world, straight from its own canon.